json-everything/json-everything-docs/_docs/schema/examples/external-schemas.md

 SchemaRegistry.Global.Fetch = DownloadSchema;
 ```

 To clear the download function, simply set `null`.
-The property isn't declared as nullable, but this will reset the property to a function that just returns null.
+The property isn't declared as nullable, but this will reset the property to a no-op function.

 ```c#
 SchemaRegistry.Global.Fetch = null!;